Last Updated on March 13, 2022 by Bulgarian attorney

 - Negotiate better terms

-- Draft the preliminary and final contracts
+- Draft the deposit agreement, preliminary contract and brokerage agreement

 - Draft the new title deed saving you notary taxes